-On March 29, 2018, an indirect wholly-owned subsidiary of the Company (the "Borrower") entered into a term loan facility agreement under which the lender agreed to make available term loan facilities up to an aggregate amount of JPY20,000 million by December 31, 2019.
-The facility comprises (1) a JPY10,000 million facility for the construction of a branded residence ("JPY Facility 2021") which matures on February 14, 2020 with option to extend to March 31, 2021 and (2) a JPY10,000 million facility for the construction of a branded hotel ("JPY Facility 2023") with maturity date of March 31, 2023.
-Such facilities are secured by certain land and/or property in case either one of the loans is in default, the reserve accounts, and ordinary and/or preferred shares of the Borrower and an indirect wholly-owned subsidiary (the "Hotel Operator").
-The Borrower and the Hotel Operator are subject to certain financial ratios covenants which are commonly found in lending arrangements with financial institutions.
-As of December 31, 2018, none of the covenants were breached and the carrying value of the total borrowings of JPY Facility 2021 and JPY Facility 2023 represents the loan drawdown of JPY10,980 million (equivalent to HK\$775 million) offset by the deferred loan arrangement costs of JPY380 million (equivalent to HK\$27 million).
+e.
+On June 11, 2019, an indirect wholly-owned subsidiary of the Company entered into a term loan facility agreement under which the lender agreed to make available term loan facility up to an aggregate amount of HK\$1,170 million ("HK\$ Loan 2024").
+The maturity date of the HK\$ Loan 2024 is in June 2024.
+Such facility is secured by the land and buildings, bank accounts, shares and other assets of certain indirect wholly-owned subsidiaries of the Company.
+The Company and the indirect wholly-owned subsidiary are subject to certain financial ratios covenants which are commonly found in lending arrangements with financial institutions.
+As at December 31, 2019, none of the covenants were breached and the carrying value of the borrowing represents the loan drawdown of HK\$1,170 million offset by the deferred loan arrangement costs of HK\$15 million.

-DEFERRED INCOME AND CONTRACT LIABILITIES
+23. DEFERRED INCOME AND CONTRACT LIABILITIES

-HK\$ million 2018 2017 Deferred income: Rental income from investment properties 159 121 Less: Amount classified as non-current liabilities (81) (74) 78 47 Contract liabilities: Deposits received from sale of properties and other revenue receipt in advance 231 71 Deferred income and contract liabilities classified as current liabilities 309 118
+HK\$ million 2019 2018 Deferred income: Rental income from investment properties 135 159 Less: Amount classified as non-current liabilities (58) (81) 77 78 Contract liabilities: Deposits received from sale of properties and other revenue receipt in advance 364 231 Deferred income and contract liabilities classified as current liabilities 441 309